An Exegetical Commentary

 and no one could: Grk. dunamai means to be able to do something or that something can be done. learn: Grk. manthanō means to learn through instruction from a teacher, to come to know something, to find out something, to appropriate for oneself through experience or practice, or to understand. the song: The phrase "no one could learn" could have a dual meaning here.
 The angels would not learn the song since they have no need of deliverance from sin or the beast, which provides the reason for the new song.

-from the earth: Given the identity of the 144,000 as representatives of the twelve tribes of Israel (7:4), "earth" should probably be translated "Land," referring to the land of Israel and "purchased" would not only have the meaning of personal redemption, but selection for sacred service in the millennial kingdom (see the next verse).
+Given the identity of the 144,000 as representatives of the twelve tribes of Israel (7:4), gē should be translated "Land," referring to the land of Israel.
+Jews in the first century commonly referred to the territory of Judea, Samaria and Galilee simply as "the Land" (Heb. ha aretz) (Edersheim-Sketches 16).
+Thus, "purchased" would not only have the meaning of personal redemption, but selection for sacred service in the millennial kingdom (see the next verse).

 4― These are the ones who have not been defiled with women, for they have kept themselves chaste.
 These are the ones who follow the Lamb wherever He goes.
 These have been purchased from among men as first fruits to God and to the Lamb.